LP-CDF/AMi_Image_Analysis/README.md

 		├── ...
 		└── prep_date.txt
 ```
+The Tree format is defined during setup (see INSTALL notes).
 AMiGUI (the software controlling the AMi microscope) needs a folder named "images" but this is not important for AMi_Image_Analysis.
-The date directory must have the format YYYYMMDD_HHMMSS (eg. 20191211_151023)
+The date directory must have the format **YYYYMMDD_HHMMSS** (eg. 20191211_151023)
-The file "prep_date.txt" contains the preparation date as a single line with format YYYYMMDD and is created within the program.
+The file "prep_date.txt" contains the preparation date as a single line with format **YYYYMMDD** and is created within the program.
 It is used for logging purpose only and is not mandatory.

-2019/12/12:
-Automated annotation using TensorFlow (https://www.tensorflow.org/) and MARCO (https://marco.ccr.buffalo.edu/) has been added.
-For now, this requires TensorFlow version previous to v2.

-**Important Note:** a threshold is applied to accept or not autoMARCO most probable prediction.
-If the prediction probability is below
-this threshold (currently 0.6 and can be modified in preferences.py), the drop classification is set to "Unknown".

-2019/12/13:
-Added visualisation of autoMARCO results

-2019/12/17:
-Added a tool to automatically crop images using opencv (autocrop.py).
-This enhances autoMARCO results.
-Added a tool to check circle detection on a given image (Check_Circle_detection.py).

-2020/01/10:
-Parameters controlling circle detection are set in preferences.py
-The color of the field indicating the actual classification changes dynamically.
-New release.

-2020/01/16:
-Changed startup routine to include python virtual environment initialisation.
-Release 1.1.6.

-2020/01/23:
-Fixed autoMARCO on Raspbian Buster.
-Fixed bug leading to program crash when stopping autoMARCO and filtering results.
-Release 1.1.8.

-2020/02/03:
-Images in Timeline can be clicked to load corresponding image in main viewing frame for closer inspection.
-autoMARCO windows can all be displayed at the same time (previously only a single window could be loaded)

-2020/03/03:
-Merging Z-stacks can be done within AMI_Image_Analysis or command line using the script Merge_Zstack.py.
-It is done in python using openCV and is much faster than using Hugin.

-2020/05/20:
-Improved navigation with shortcuts: Now only visible wells through "Filter" option are selected.
-Added Screens Tables to quickly check crystallization conditions.
-Crystallization Tables are read from csv files stored in the folder "Screen_Database".

-2020/07/03:
-Easier installation procedure using Setup.py.
-Creation of an uninstallation script.
-Release 1.2.3.1

-2020/09/22:
-Two new command line tools: Merge_AllNewPlates.py and SaveDiskSpace.py to automate the tedious processing of several datasets or save disk space.
-Release 1.2.3.7

-2020/12/04:
-Changed parallel processing.
-Defined MAX\_CPU in Merge\_Zstack.py, Merge\_AllNewPlates.py and preferences.py.
-Value can be set to limit number of processes if for example, RAM is completely used leading to the use of swap memory.

-2021/03/05:
-By default AMi_Image_Analysis expects the individual Z focus images to be located in a folder "rawimages".
-As of 2021/03/05, a parameter named "_rawimages" can be modified in utils.py before installation.

 ## Screenshots

 ![Screenshot 1](./screenshot1.png)
 ![Screenshot 2](./screenshot2.png)
 ![Screenshot 3](./screenshot3.png)

 ## Install